lipu-linku/ijo/survey/2023/results.md

 The ability to skip sections also explains why core words are considerably squished compared to last year.

 ale (without ali) dropped from 92% to 90%.
 There is possibility of ale dropping below 90% some time in the future.
 While this represents the reality of ale-users vs ali-users, this would be misleading to those dictionary users who only look at core words, and would see neither.
 We should rework the dictionary/survey to list alternate spellings as a single entry.
+We looked at combining ale + ali, and it ends up around 97~99%.
 Polling ale vs ali should still be done, just not in this direct form.

 Only 3 (out of 63) previously undocumented words made it in.
 On the other hand, old words aren't really decaying below 1%.
 This is an indication we are not good enough at selecting new words to show in the survey.